Through The Fibro Fog

 Step 1

-Add the grated ginger, cane sugar and thyme sprigs to a bowl.
-Muddle the mixture by pressing and stirring against the ginger and herbs with a muddle or the end of a wooden spoon.
+Add the grated root ginger, cane sugar and thyme sprigs to a bowl.
+Muddle the mixture by pressing and stirring against the ginger and herbs with a muddler or the end of a wooden spoon.
 This helps the ginger to release its juice.
-Pour on the apple juice and ½ cup sparkling water.
+Pour on the apple juice and ½ cup of sparkling water.
 Leave to stand for 10-15 minutes.

 Step 2

 Strain the mixture through a sieve into a jug.
 Discard the ginger mixture.
-Pour into your glasses and top with sparkling water.
+Evenly pour into your glasses and top with sparkling water.
 Garnish with a thyme sprig and enjoy!

 💭 Recipe tips and notes